paritytech/polkadot-sdk-docs/tutorial/README.md

 ## In the Code

+TODO: Clarify some of the macros, Config, and Pallet at a high level w/ Rust

 * Each pallet is coded as a module ie `mod` in Rust.
 It actually can be broken down into smaller pieces (https://github.com/paritytech/substrate/pull/13950), but for the sake of simplicity, assume